Eight Reasons to Earn an Industrial Psychology Degree Online

 Industrial Psychology Career Benefits

-4. Jobs are out there: According to the U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook, jobs in the field of psychology are expected to increase 8% through 2030, which is right at the average for all careers.
-Although the BLS doesn’t break out job growth for I/O psychologists specifically, they will likely see a similar demand.
+4. Jobs are out there: According to the U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook, jobs in the field of organizational psychology are expected to increase 4% through 2031, which is right at the average for all careers.
 Doctoral degree holders will have the best job prospects, but there are also many opportunities for those with a master’s-level industrial psychology degree, including industry and government jobs in consulting, marketing research, organizational development, data analysis and personnel management.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.